afaur/deno-pogo-svelte-starter/README.md

 ## Compiling svelte files
   - Typing `make compile` causes the `index.svelte` to build to `out/app.mjs`.
+    - You may also want to use `make compile-debug` to enable debug logging.
     - See `lib/compile.mjs` to adjust/extend this behavior.

 ## Running http server
   - Typing `make serve` starts an http server that renders `out/app.mjs`.
+    - You may also want to use `make serve-debug` to enable debug logging.
     - See `lib/serve.mjs` to adjust/extend this behavior.
     - Currently uses Pogo:
       - https://github.com/sholladay/pogo